 Materials: Cork, Foam, and Rubber

 Trekking pole grips come in three main types: cork, foam, and rubber, with cork being our personal favorite.
 A quality cork handle has an exceptionally comfortable feel in the hand and wicks sweat very well.
 It also will conform nicely to your hand over time, making it great for long-distance treks and multi-season use.
 If cork isn’t your thing, the next best bet is foam.
 EVA foam is soft, provides a measure of shock absorption, and does a decent job at wicking moisture in the summer months (although it will typically retain more moisture than cork).
+Foam can get slippery with sweat though, and we find ourselves wiping our hands more frequently on hot hikes.
 Rubber is the third option and is usually found on budget hiking poles.
 We’ve found these grips to be best for cold-weather activities because they shed rain and snow, but they lack the sweat absorption and premium feel of foam and cork.

 Ergonomic Handle vs. Standard Handle

-Looking beyond the grip materials, another consideration is whether or not to get an ergonomic handle.
+Another consideration is whether or not to get an ergonomic handle.
 These types of grips have a slight forward angle, typically around 15 degrees, which is supposed to mimic where your hands would naturally rest.
 Not surprisingly, what feels “natural” to one person may not be to another, and this, in the end, is a very personal choice.
-That being said, we’ve enjoyed our fair share of ergonomic grips (Leki is a standout in this area, and we also like Black Diamond’s Pursuit models).
+That said, we’ve enjoyed our fair share of ergonomic grips (Leki is a standout in this area, and we also like Black Diamond’s Pursuit models).

 Choke-up Extensions